 If you are new to this system, planting in aquaponics might feel a bit challenging.
 After all, you plant everything in water, rather than soil.
 However, as you become familiar with the basics, the system is actually straightforward and easy to understand.

-What could grow in aquaponics
+What can grow in aquaponics?

 There are more aquaponics seeds you can rely on, and different types require different living conditions.
 At this point, you have to determine the most appropriate grow bed for your system.
 Certain plants will grow faster and larger in a floating raft – leafy greens like lettuce make an excellent choice then.
 On the other hand, you can also rely on media beds – common for fruits and root vegetables.